// Power & Thermals

 Which mode supports passive cooling?

-5W mode is the most compatible with passive cooling for many lightweight inference workloads.
-7W and 15W modes typically benefit from active airflow for sustained load.
+7W mode is the lowest available on the Orin Nano 8GB (there is no 5W mode) and is most compatible with passive cooling for lightweight inference workloads in controlled indoor environments.
+15W mode typically requires active airflow for sustained load.

 What workloads fit each power mode?